Toi Ohomai Institute of Technology is the largest tertiary provider in the Bay of Plenty and the third largest institute

 Disability Service is here to assist with support, information and resources including reader/writer assistance, note taking services, information, specialised equipment and adaptive technology, and specialised tutoring.

-The libraries at each of our main campuses provide a wide range of resource materials (books, databases, magazines, subject guides, audio tapes, CD ROMs and more).
+The libraries at Windermere and Bongard campuses provide a wide range of resource materials (books, databases, magazines, subject guides, audio tapes, CD ROMs and more).
 If it’s out there, we can get it for you.

 Our online learning environment Moodle is a one-stop student learning shop - an integral part of many programmes making information and materials available online.

 Our programmes and courses

-We have four schools of study: Applied Science, Applied Technology, Business Studies and Design & Humanities.
+We have four schools of study in Tauranga: Applied Science, Applied Technology, Business Studies and Design & Humanities.

 The Te Poutama team supports teachers in developing excellence in teaching through provision of professional development, support for technology enabled teaching, foundation learning initiatives and resource development.
 The team includes eight academic advisors with expertise in specialist fields.

 Teaching evaluations run every year and peer observations of teaching and dedicated professional development for each tutor is available to ensure they remain at the top of their game.

-Bay of Plenty Polytechnic received a ‘Highly Confident’ rating in educational performance by NZQA in the 2014 External Evaluation and Review (EER) report.
-We also retained our ‘Confident’ rating for capability in self-assess.
+In 2015 Bay of Plenty Polytechnic received a ‘Highly Confident’ rating in educational performance by NZQA in the External Evaluation and Review (EER) report.
+The institution also retained its ‘Confident’ rating for capability in self-assess and was rated a Category 1 provider.

 External evaluations and reviews are used to inform investors, the public, students, prospective students, communities, employers, and other interested parties about how a tertiary organisation is performing.
 The reports are also used by the organisation for quality improvement purposes.
-In their report released in December 2014 report, NZQA said that Bay of Plenty Polytechnic has a clear focus on supporting learners to stay engaged with their programmes and successfully complete them.
+In their report, NZQA said that Bay of Plenty Polytechnic had a clear focus on supporting learners to stay engaged with their programmes and successfully complete them.

-For the last decade, year after year, the Polytechnic’s financial performance has been very sound.
+For the last decade, year after year, the institution's financial performance has been very sound.
 We continually aim to improve our teaching and learning environment to meet and exceed industry standards; and we strive to develop institutional and staff capabilities for the future.
 Read our most recent Annual Report.

 Life on campus in Tauranga - watch the videos